Menu Menu Open

 What do I do if I miss a pill?

 Missing one dose is unlikely to cause any problems.
 If you miss one, this will be fine.
-Don’t stop PrEP, just carry on once you remember.
-Drug levels will still be high enough to protect against HIV.
+Don’t stop PrEP..
+Take the pill as soon as you remember and resume your regular PrEP routine the next day.

 If you are missing several doses each week, please talk to your clinician about support.

 If you use daily dosing and miss more than a week of pills, then restart with a double dose (two pills) and then continue with one pill a day.
-Never take more than one double dose when you start PrEP.
-You only need one double dose at the start.
-More than one double dose in a week may be harmful.
 Do not take more than a total of seven pills in one week.

 • If you have a break from PrEP and have risks during this time, it is important to have another HIV test.